 Children explore these ideas through questions such as: What are the features of my home?
 What are the features of my school?
 What are the features of the local area?
 What jobs do people do in the local area?
 What happens in different seasons?

-Themes and topics such as: All about me, Our local area, People who help us, Animals, The sea, provide stories and excellent opportunities for Geography foundation work in Nursery and Reception which can be successfully built on at Key Stage 1.
+A wide range of excellent opportunities for Geography foundation work in Nursery and Reception is successfully built on at Key Stage 1.

 Within Geography lessons KS1 children will: